-Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years depend on assumptions about mortality rates, salary levels, etc. The Local Government Pension Scheme has been assessed by Aon Hewitt Limited, an independent firm of actuaries and Firefighters Pension Scheme liabilities has been assessed by the Government Actuary Department.
-Both estimates for the Authority fund being based on the latest full valuation of the scheme as at 1 April 2010.
+Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependant on assumptions about mortality rates, salary levels, etc. The local government pension scheme has been assessed by Aon Hewitt Limited, an independent firm of actuaries, and the firefighters' pension scheme liabilities have been assessed by the Government Actuary's Department.
+Both estimates for the Authority fund are based on the latest full valuation of the scheme as at 1 April 2010.